nipunadodan/cra-template-orange/README.md

 `PrivateRoute.js` will provide a solution for authentication while routing.
 You will have to save authentication details somewhere convenient to you and retrieve them on `useAuth()` instead of retrieving from `localStorage` if you prefer.
 You can find it under `Helpers.js`.

 ### Dark Mode Switching
 `ThemeContext` is included to function as the dark mode switcher.
-You can use `ThemeToggle` component to toggle the theme.
+You can use `ThemeToggle` component to toggle the theme. **Remember** to add `ThemeProvider` to `App.js` and set `darkMode: 'class'` in `tailwind.config.js`

 ### Solving the refreshing problem with .htaccess
-To make sure the App will be routed correctly when refreshed, an .htaccess is introduced to redirect the requests to index.html. **This solution will only work with Apache servers**.
-For other solutions read, [this (stackoverflow)](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually) or [this (React Docs)](https://create-react-app.dev/docs/deployment/#serving-apps-with-client-side-routing).
+In order to make sure the App will be routed correctly when refreshed, an .htaccess is introduced to redirect the requests to index.html. **This solution will only work with Apache servers**.
+For other solutions read, [this (StackOverflow)](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually) or [this (React Docs)](https://create-react-app.dev/docs/deployment/#serving-apps-with-client-side-routing).

 ```text
 RewriteBase /